Cluttered or over-populated posters with too many words should be avoided.

 - Provide sufficient separation between sections.

 - Keep figures/tables simple and large enough so that they can be interpreted from several feet away or read on a computer screen (remember text constraints listed above).

 - Photographs should be well focused and easily interpretable.

 - Don’t dwell on methods unless the poster’s subject matter is methodology (i.e., new and innovative ways of doing things).

 - The formal poster session will be held on Wednesday evening.
 Poster Session presenters are asked to accompany their poster from 7:00 to 9:00 PM during that evening for the formal review period.
-All posters will be displayed in the poster viewing room at the conference hotel for the remainder of the conference, and must be removed by noon, March 16.
+All posters will be displayed in the poster viewing room at the conference hotel for the remainder of the conference.